khannishat67/explAIn/README.md

-# Kotlin/Java Gradle Project - IntelliJ Platform Plugin
+# explAIn - IntelliJ Platform Plugin

 ## Overview
-This project is an IntelliJ Platform plugin built with Kotlin and Java, managed by Gradle.
+explAIn is an IntelliJ Platform plugin built with Kotlin and Java, managed by Gradle.
 The plugin provides instant explanations of Java code directly in your editor.

 ## Features
 - Kotlin and Java interoperability
-- Gradle build automation
 - IntelliJ Platform plugin integration
 - Explains Java methods and their references under the cursor
 - Trigger explanations with the shortcut `Ctrl+Alt+E`
 - Uses OpenAI completions for code explanations
+- Uses code references for context

 ## Requirements
 - IntelliJ IDEA